Skip to content

 AD5Mhelixscreen-ad5m.ziparmv7l binary (static), assets, configs

-K1/Simple AFhelixscreen-k1.zipMIPS32 binary (static, musl), assets, configs
+K1helixscreen-k1.zipMIPS32 binary (static, musl), assets, configs

-K2/Simple AFhelixscreen-k2.zipARM binary (static, musl), assets, configs
+K2helixscreen-k2.zipARM binary (static, musl), assets, configs

-Bridge release note: Starting with vX.Y.Z (the version you’re currently preparing), the primary release asset is helixscreen-{platform}.zip (unversioned filename).
+Bridge release note: Starting with v1.0.0 (the version you’re currently preparing), the primary release asset is helixscreen-{platform}.zip (unversioned filename).
 The legacy helixscreen-{platform}-v{version}.tar.gz is still published during this bridge release for backwards compatibility with older installed versions; it will be removed in the following release.

 1. Ensure main branch is stable: